isobelfc/aws-components-terraform/README.md

-# Lambda
+# AWS Components Provisioned by Terraform

-A basic lambda provisioned by Terraform
+A selection of AWS components for learning purposes